MPSLab-ASU/nZDC-Compiler/README.md

 A) Download llvm-nZDC compiler from here:
 	[https://github.com/cmlasu/nZDC-Compiler/]
-	or by executing folowwing comand line from your terminal
+	or by executing following comand from your terminal:
 ```
 git clone git@github.com:cmlasu/nZDC-Compiler.git
 ```